A geometric proof for the root-independence of the greedoid polynomial of Eulerian branching greedoids: Preliminaries

 Duality is a very important concept of oriented matroids, that generalizes planar duality.
 A signed set is a set together with a partition into positive and negative parts: $S=S^+ \sqcup S^-$.
 One says that two signed sets $S_1=S_1^+ \sqcup S_1^-$ and $S_2=S_2^+ \sqcup S_2^-$ are \emph{orthogonal} if either $S_1\cap S_2 = \emptyset$ or $(S_1^+ \cap S_2^+)\cup (S_1^- \cap S_2^-)$ and $(S_1^+ \cap S_2^-)\cup (S_1^- \cap S_2^+)$ are both nonempty.

 It is known, that for each oriented matroid $M$ on groundset $E$, there is a unique dual oriented matroid $M^*$ on the same groundset $E$ such that the signed circuits of $M$ and the signed circuits of $M^*$ are mutually orthogonal.
+Moreover, $(M^*)^*=M$.
+There are also some other very nice relationships between $M$ and $M^*$ that we will explicitly use, hence let us highlight them here.

-Moreover, in this case $(M^*)^*=M$, the signed circuits of $M^*$ are exactly the signed cocircuits of $M$ and the signed cocircuits of $M^*$ are the signed circuits of $M$.
-Also, the bases of $M^*$ are exactly the complements of the bases of $M$.
+\begin{fact} The signed circuits of $M^*$ are exactly the signed cocircuits of $M$.
+The signed cocircuits of $M^*$ are exactly the signed circuits of $M$.
+The bases of $M^*$ are exactly the complements of the bases of $M$. \end{fact}

 If $M$ is a regular oriented matroid, and it is represented by the totally unimodular matrix of the form $(I_r, X)$ where $I_r$ is an $r\times r$ identity matrix, and $X$ is an $r\times m-r$ totally unimodular matrix, then $M^*$ is also a regular (oriented) matroid, and it can be represented by the matrix $(-X^T, I_{m-r})$.